 Godzilla: Planet of the Monsters Synopsis

-On another note, I’m not too particularly impressed with this animated version of the monster too.
-Maybe it’s intended homage.
-But it’s so sluggish!
-I thought the freedom of animation would enable it to be more lively.
-More, I don’t know, expressive?
+On another note, I’m not too impressed with this animated version of Godzilla either.
+Maybe it was intended as homage to the first movie from the 50s; it’s so sluggish!
+I thought the freedom of animation would enable the beast to be more lively.
+More, I don’t know, expressive too?

 Check out my other snappy movie reviews.